omf2097/openomf/INSTALL.md

 On linux in release mode, the resources should be located in ../share/openomf/.
 So if your binary is in /usr/local/bin, the resources should be put in /usr/local/share/openomf/.

+On mac, the resources should be put into the resources/ subdirectory.

 5. Play the game!
 -----------------